AIoT-Infrastructure/pythermal/README.md

 **Controls:**
 - Press `q` to quit
 - Press `t` to toggle between YUYV view and temperature view
+- Press `+`/`-` to adjust contrast (CLAHE enhancement)
 - Move mouse over image to see temperature at cursor position
 - Press `SPACE` to pause/resume (for recorded sequences)

+The live view displays room temperature estimation in the overlay, calculated using the 5th percentile method with smoothing.

 ---